 |Out of context translation||It’s always possible that the translator didn’t exactly understand the meaning of a string.
 This is more frequent when applications include short and non-descriptive strings.||Send a full description of the application to the translator before starting the job.
 When it’s done, make photos of the application’s screen and send for final review.
 Adding comments to strings will help make sure you get excellent translation.|

-If strings in your Localizable.strings file are present in the translated file, but aren’t being localized on the iPhone, check the character encoding of the file.
+If strings in your Localizable.strings file are present in the translated file, but aren’t being localized on the device, check the character encoding of the file.

-Unlike the iPhone simulator, the iPhone only recognizes strings files that are formatted UTF-16.
+Unlike the iPhone simulator, the actual device only recognizes strings files that are formatted UTF-16.
 Always test your localizations on the device, as the simulator and the device do not always behave the same way.

 The translated resource files you download from ICanLocalize are UTF-16 encoded.
 They’re contained inside gzip archives to make sure that your browser doesn’t alter them when you download.